Special Educational Needs & Disabilities

 When a child with SEND moves from Park Hill Junior School to another school, we will contact the School SENDCo and share information about special arrangements and support that has been made to help your child achieve their learning targets.
 We will ensure that all records are passed on as soon as possible.

-For Secondary transition, the SEND Lead Teacher and/or Inclusion Manager will meet with staff from all Croydon secondary schools to ensure the relevant information is handed over, to ease the transition into Y7.
+For Secondary transition, the SENDCo and/or Inclusion Manager will meet with staff from all Croydon secondary schools to ensure the relevant information is handed over, to ease the transition into Y7.
 We also work with the secondary schools to arrange additional visits etc.

 When moving classes in school: